kozgunov/TicTacToe/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+No license is here.
+I'd glad to see your stars under the project)

 ## Contact

-For any inquiries or feedback, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, feel free to contact us at [Nikita](kozgunovn@mail.ru).

 ---